vincentisambart/osx-box-bootstrap/README.md

 we'll run `system_report.sh` and post the result into the [bitrise.io GitHub repository](https://github.com/bitrise-io/bitrise.io), under the `system_reports` folder.

+*We're still working on proper Pull Request checks, if your PR checks would fail there's probably no issue at all, we'll let you know if you have to change anything.*

 ## Create VM & OS X installation